-The Pre-Action Protocol for Personal Injury Claims requires that parties to a personal injury claim should consider, as early as possible, whether the Claimant has needs that could be met by rehabilitation, treatment or other measures.
+The Pre-Action Protocol for Personal Injury Claims requires parties to a personal injury claim to consider, as early as possible, whether the claimant has needs that could be met by rehabilitation, treatment or other measures.

-The Protocol encourages parties to a personal injury claim to follow the Rehabilitation Code in considering how to identify the needs of the Claimant and how to address the cost of providing for the Claimant’s needs.
+The Protocol encourages parties to a personal injury claim to follow the Rehabilitation Code in considering how to identify the needs of the claimant and address the cost of providing for the claimant’s needs.

 What is the Rehabilitation Code?

 The Rehabilitation Code is published by the Rehabilitation Working Party which consists of representatives from the International Underwriting Association of London, the Association of British Insurers, Lloyd’s primary insurers, legal groups, care providers and the NHS.

 The latest version of the Code was published in 2015.
 It aims to promote the use of rehabilitation and early investigation to ensure an injured person makes the best and quickest recovery.
 The Code encourages claimant representatives and ‘compensators’ (insurers and loss adjusters) to work together to achieve this.

 Claimant solicitor’s duties